autumn-mck/site-astro/src/content/markdownPosts/projects/index.md

 - Reflections (inc. reflections of reflections) - Refraction (e.g. light passing through glass spheres)
 - Accurate shadows
 - Depth of field
-- Multithreaded for significantly increaded performance
+- Multithreaded for significantly increased performance

 Although performance could significantly be improved by running the processing on the GPU, it was still a very fun project!